 Katana and takt time management

-Katana is a cloud-based manufacturing platform designed to help manufacturers run their businesses more smoothly and efficiently.
+Katana is a cloud-based inventory platform designed to help manufacturers run their businesses more smoothly and efficiently.
 It also has many beneficial features for tracking and keeping up with takt time.

 Katana allows managers to create tasks for their shop-level workers and adjust them if necessary.
 You can reprioritize assignments by dragging and dropping them on the task list based on demand, available materials, and other business decisions.
 This will trigger the automatic reallocation of supplies.